SurveyMonkey/public_api_docs/includes/_questions.md

 Name | Description | Data Type
 ----- | ----- | -----
-question_bank | The configuration object for question bank options | Object question_bank[\_].question_bank_question_id | The id of the question bank question to be created | Integer question_bank[\_].modifier_options | Optional or required depending on the question, used to specify choices that would be in the dropdown menu in the 'create survey' page, not applicable for custom question bank | Object question_bank[\_].is_custom | Whether or not the question being created comes from a Team's custom question bank, as opposed to the main Surveymonkey one, defaults to `false` | Boolean
+question_bank | The configuration object for question bank options | Object question_bank[\_].question_bank_question_id | The id of the question bank question to be created | String question_bank[\_].modifier_options | Optional or required depending on the question, used to specify choices that would be in the dropdown menu in the 'create survey' page, not applicable for custom question bank.
+This object is a dictionary of String:String, or String:Null | Object question_bank[\_].is_custom | Whether or not the question being created comes from a Team's custom question bank, as opposed to the main Surveymonkey one, defaults to `false` | Boolean